Moderate deviations for stabilizing functionals in geometric probability: Proofs of the results

 \subsection{The method of cumulants}

 We will refine the method of cumulants and cluster measures as developed in \cite{BY2} in the context of the central limit theorem.
 We recall the formal definition of cumulants in the context specified for our purposes.
-Taking $ f \in \B(\R^d) $, expand $ \E \exp\left( \langle f,\mu^{\xi}_{\la \ka} \rangle \right) $ in a power series in $f$ as follows:
+For a random variable $ Y $ with all moments, expanding the logarithm of the Laplace transform in a formal power series in $ t $ gives